datagrok-ai/public/help/access/data-connection.md

 ## Caching

 You can force the platform to cache results of executing queries (taking into account parameters as well).
-This could be especially handy when the query executes slowly and returns relatively small results.
+This is useful when a query executes slowly and returns relatively small results.
-Very often, caching the values that are used for building the UI automatically (typically this is some form of `select distinct <name> from <table>`) is a good idea.
+A popular use case is caching the values that are used for building the UI automatically (typically this is some form of `select distinct <name> from <table>`) is a good idea.

 You can turn caching on for either the whole connection, or for a particular query.
 For a connection,